Centauro (Tank destroyer): Anti-tank

-In July 2018, the Italian Army signed a €159 million (USD $186 million) contract to acquire 10 Centauro 2 tank destroyers, the first tranche of a planned 150-vehicle order.
-The 30-ton Centauro 2 is based on the Freccia chassis with a two-man turret and a 120 mm gun.
-Additional improvements include a digital communication system, a 720 hp engine delivering 24 hp/ton, and wheels extending farther out from the hull for greater stability and better protection against mine blasts.
+In July 2018, the Italian Army signed a €159 million (US$186 million) contract to acquire 10 Centauro 2 tank destroyers, the first tranche of a planned 150-vehicle order.
+The 30-ton Centauro 2 is based on the Freccia chassis with a three-man turret, an improved 120 mm L/45 (STANAG 4385 munition) or 105 mm L/52 (STANAG 4458) gun and an optional RWS in the form of the HITROLE Mod.L (Alternative: pintle mounted 7.62mm or 12.7mm MG).
+Additional improvements include a digital communication system, a 720 hp (533kW) engine delivering 24 hp/ton, and wheels extending farther out from the hull for greater stability and better protection against mine blasts.
+This is paired with a new Hydro-pneumatic suspension for greater situational adaptability.

-Owing to the combination of its eight-wheeled configuration and revised chassis, the Centauro 2 can handle the high recoil of a high-velocity 120 mm cannon, while equivalent vehicles with fewer wheels or weaker chassis are often limited to cannons of lower velocity and/or lower calibre.
+Owing to the combination of its eight-wheeled configuration and revised chassis, the Centauro 2 can handle the high recoil of a high-velocity 120 mm cannon, while equivalent vehicles with fewer wheels or weaker chassis are often limited to main armament with lower velocity and/or lower calibre.
 The gun is fitted with an efficient muzzle brake.